 Traumatic brain injuries are unfortunately quite common in the United States.
 Every year, almost two million Americans suffer traumatic brain injuries (TBI).
 While some of these injuries are treatable, others can result in death.
 Traumatic brain injuries are serious injuries that can require lifelong medical care.
 If your child suffered a TBI as a result of the negligence of another person, your family is entitled to compensation.

 Traumatic brain injuries can result from an object penetrating the skull, a forceful blow to the head, or sudden acceleration and deceleration of the head – for example, whiplash.
 Common accidents that result in traumatic brain injuries include falls, automobile accidents, sports, and assault.

 Most TBIs occur when people fall and hit their heads on a hard surface.
 In most cases, there is no one to blame but yourself if you fall and cause a TBI.
-However, a property owner can be liable.
+However, in some cases a property owner can be liable.
 Slip-and-fall accidents in places such as restaurants, offices, or stores can result in a TBI, and in some cases, the store owner can be sued and restitution can be provided.
 Likewise, if your child falls as a result of a poorly manufactured or defective product, such as a chair or a bed, you can sue the manufacturer.

 Motor Vehicle Accidents